-- -a simple desugarer, made with JFlex [Klein 2001], for translating JWIG programs into Java code; - --the <bigwig> low-level runtime system [Brabrand et al. 1999] which in its newest version [Møller 2001a] is based on a module for the Apache Web Server [Behlendorf et al. 2002] and extended with Java support; - -a Java-based runtime system for representing and manipulating XML templates; - -a Java implementation of the PowerForms tool [Brabrand et al. 2000]; - -a part of the Soot optimization framework for Java [Vallee-Rai et al. 1999; Sundaresan et al. 2000], which converts Java bytecode to a more convenient threeaddress instruction code language, called Jimple; - -a flow graph package, which operates on the Jimple code generated by Soot and also uses Soot's CHA implementation; - -a finite-state automaton package with UTF16 Unicode alphabet and support for all standard regular operations [Møller 2001b]; - -a summary graph construction package which also performs the string analysis; - -a plug and receive analyzer which performs the checks described in Section 5.1 and 5.2; and - -a DSD2 validity checker with summary graph support and schemas for XHTML 1.0 and PowerForms.
+- -a simple desugarer, made with JFlex [23], for translating JWIG programs into Java code; - -the <bigwig> low-level run-time system [7] which in its newest version [25] is based on a module for the Apache Web Server [3] and extended with Java support; - -a Java-based run-time system for representing and manipulating XML templates; - -a part of the Soot optimization framework for Java [37; 35], which converts Java bytecode to a more convenient 3-address instruction code language, called Jimple; - -a flow graph package, which operates on the Jimple code generated by Soot and also uses Soot's CHA implementation; - -a finite-state automaton package with UTF16 Unicode alphabet and support for all standard regular operations [26]; - -a summary graph construction package which also performs the string analysis; - -a plug and receive analyzer which performs the checks described in Section 5.1 and 5.2; and - -a DSD2 validity checker with summary graph support.

-All parts are written in Java, except the low-level runtime system which is written in C. The Java part of the runtime system amounts to 3000 lines, and the analysis framework is 12,500 lines.
-A user manual is available online [Christensen and Møller 2002].
-Extending Java for High-Level Web Service Construction · 49
+All parts are written in Java, except the low-level run-time system which is written in C. The Java part of the run-time system amounts to 3000 lines, and the analysis framework is 12,500 lines.